callstack/react-native-testing-library/website/docs/12.x/cookbook/advanced/network-requests.md

 ## Global guarding against unwanted API requests

-As mistakes may happen, we might forget to mock an API request in one of our tests in the future.
+As mistakes may happen, we might forget to mock a network request in one of our tests in the future.
-To prevent we make unwanted API requests, and alert the developer when it happens, we can choose to move MSW's server management from `PhoneBook.test.tsx` to Jest's setup file via [`setupFilesAfterEnv`](https://jestjs.io/docs/configuration#setupfilesafterenv-array).
+To prevent us from happening, and alert when a certain network request is left unhandled, you may choose to move MSW's server management from `PhoneBook.test.tsx` to Jest's setup file via [`setupFilesAfterEnv`](https://jestjs.io/docs/configuration#setupfilesafterenv-array).

 ```tsx title=examples/cookbook/jest-setup.ts